Environmental Protection Agency (EPA).

 D. How May I Participate in This Meeting?

 1. Oral comments.
-Requests to present oral comments will be accepted up to January 11, 2007.
-To the extent that time permits, interested persons who have Start Printed Page 77397not pre-registered may be permitted by the Chair of the HSRB to present oral comments at the meeting.
-Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via e-mail) to the person listed under FOR FURTHER INFORMATION CONTACT no later than noon, Eastern Time, January 11, 2007, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB Designated Federal Official to review the meeting agenda to provide an appropriate public comment period.
+Requests to present oral comments will be accepted up to August 7, 2007.
+To the extent that time permits, interested persons who have not pre-registered may be permitted by the Chair of the HSRB to present oral comments at the meeting.
+Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via e-mail) to the person listed under FOR FURTHER INFORMATION CONTACT no later than noon, eastern time, August 7, 2007, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB DFO to review the meeting agenda to provide an appropriate public comment period.
 The request should identify the name of the individual making the presentation and the organization (if any) the individual will represent.
-Oral comments before the HSRB are limited to five minutes per individual or organization.
+Oral comments before the HSRB are limited to 5 minutes per individual or organization.
 Please note that this includes all individuals appearing either as part of, or on behalf of an organization.
 While it is our intent to hear a full range of oral comments on the science and ethics issues under discussion, it is not our intent to permit organizations to expand these time limitations by having numerous individuals sign up separately to speak on their behalf.
 If additional time is available, there may be flexibility in time for public comments.

-The EPA Human Studies Review Board will be reviewing its draft report from the October 18-19, 2006 HSRB meeting.
-Background on the October 18-19, 2006 HSRB meeting can be found at Federal Register 71 187, 56527 (September 27, 2006) and at the HSRB Web site http://www.epa.gov/osa/hsrb/.
-Finally, the Board may discuss planning for future HSRB meetings.Start Signature
+The EPA Human Studies Review Board will be reviewing its draft report from the April 18-20, 2007 HSRB meeting.
+Background on the April 18-20, 2007 HSRB meeting can be found at Federal Register 72 57, 14101 (March 26, 2007) and at the HSRB Web site http://www.epa.gov/osa/hsrb/.
+The Board may also discuss planning for future HSRB meetings.Start Signature

 EPA Science Advisor.